Health funding: Budget 2017

 Drugs and supplemental health benefits

-Primary health care / additions and mental health
+Primary health care and other department-funded health programs

 Ministry support services